 The Queensland Police Service (QPS) is the Government’s lead agency for crime prevention in Queensland.

 The Crime Prevention Programs Unit (CPPU) website provides information about the programs the QPS delivers to assist people in Queensland to manage their safety and and help reduce crime.

-The CSCPB has formed partnerships with the community, government agencies and the private sector to identify and address the causes of crime and anti-social behaviour.
+The CPPU has formed partnerships with the community, government agencies and the private sector to identify and address the causes of crime and anti-social behaviour.

-- develop, implement and review QPS community safety and crime prevention policies, programs and services
+- assist, support, develop, implement and review QPS community safety and crime prevention policies, programs and services

 - across the QPS and Queensland Government provide leadership, advocacy and advice on the strategic and operational direction for community safety and crime prevention

 - with key government and non-government stakeholders across Queensland develop and support collaborative and coordinated partnerships and approaches to community safety and crime prevention

-Throughout the state there are Regional Crime Prevention Coordinators (RCPC), District Crime Prevention Coordinators (DCPC) and Senior Community Crime Prevention Officers (SCCPO), they coordinate the development, delivery and evaluation of preventative, problem solving programs and strategies for their area.
+Throughout the state there are District Crime Prevention Coordinators (DCPC) and Senior Community Crime Reduction Officers (SCCRO), they coordinate the development, delivery and evaluation of preventative, problem solving programs and strategies for their area.

-They will regularly consult with local police and work closely with their community to provide a wide range of services which may include:
+They regularly consult with local police and work closely with their community to provide a wide range of services which may include:

 - Efficient and effective front line policing services to the community,

-- Ensure sufficient representation at meetings for community bodies and councils,
+- Representation at meetings for community bodies and councils,

 - Provide input and assist the work of local Building Safer Community Action Teams (BSCATs) where they are operating,

-- Implement, manage and participate in community based policing initiatives to enhance service delivery,
+- Assist with implementation, management and participate in community based policing initiatives to enhance service delivery,

 - Overview the appointment and performance of Neighbourhood Watch liaison officers within their area,